graphql/graphql-spec/spec/Section 5 -- Validation.md

   * Let {directiveName} be the name of {directive}.
   * Let {directiveDefinition} be the directive named {directiveName}.
   * Let {locations} be the valid locations for {directiveDefinition}.
-  * Let {adjacent} be the AST node the directive effects.
+  * Let {adjacent} be the AST node the directive affects.
   * {adjacent} must be represented by an item within {locations}.

 ** Explanatory Text **